mnot/I-D/http-encryption-encoding/draft.md

 AEAD_AES_128_GCM expands ciphertext to be 16 octets longer than its input plaintext.
 Therefore, the length of each enciphered record is equal to the value of the "rs" parameter plus 16 octets.
-It is a fatal decryption error to have a remainder of 16 octets or less in size (though AEAD_AES_128_GCM permits input plaintext to be zero length, records always contain at least one padding byte).
+It is a fatal decryption error to have a remainder of 16 octets or less in size (though AEAD_AES_128_GCM permits input plaintext to be zero length, records always contain at least one padding octet).

-Each record contains between 0 and 255 bytes of padding, inserted into a record before the enciphered content.
-The length of the padding is stored in the first byte of the payload.
-All padding bytes MUST be set to zero.
+Each record contains between 0 and 255 octets of padding, inserted into a record before the enciphered content.
+The length of the padding is stored in the first octet of the payload.
+All padding octets MUST be set to zero.
 It is a fatal decryption error to have a record with more padding than the record size.

 The nonce used for each record is a 96-bit value containing the index of the current record in network byte order.
 Records are indexed starting at zero.

-The additional data passed to the AEAD algorithm is a zero-length byte sequence.
+The additional data passed to the AEAD algorithm is a zero-length octet sequence.

 Issue:
 : Double check that having no AAD is safe.